khchen/winim/readme.md

 The module also include some Windows string type utilities and Windows COM support.
 See winstr.nim and com.nim for details.

+If your are looking for Windows GUI framework, try [wNim](https://github.com/khchen/wNim).

 ## Install
 With git on windows: